davwhite/simplevis/README.md

 # simple vision
 Simple sample computer vision demo for edge devices.
 This sample application is built around the yolov5 pre-trained model for object detection in a image and/or video.

+## Release 1.1.2.1
+- Changed ports for apps
+- Updated instructions to deploy in a pod
+- Changed default connection for webserver to pod

 ## Release 1.1.2
 - Updated model dockerfile
 - Updated combined server dockerfile